trylock/dice/README.md

 - `<id>`: `[A-Za-z][A-Za-z0-9_]*`
 - `<func_id>`: `[A-Za-z][A-Za-z0-9_]*/{whitespace}*\(` (that is, same as `<id>` but there is a `(` after it)
 - `<rel_op>`: `<|<=|==|!=|>=|>`

-## Types
-The program works with 3 basic types: `int` (signed integer), `double` (a floating point number) and `rand_var` (a discrete integer random variable).
-It can convert a value of type `integer` to all other types but not vice versa.
-Integers are implicitly converted to those types when needed (in function calls or when evaluating an operator).

 ## Project structure
 The project is separated into 3 parts: a static library, simple CLI (command line interface) program and tests.
 The static library is linked with the CLI program and the tests.